 Take an overnight train

 Booking an overnight train is a great way to get some sleep whilst on your way to the next destination.
 You can do this almost anywhere, spend a day in another location before grabbing the overnight train back too.
 I did this to travel into the arctic circle in Norway, I took the overnight train from Oslo to Trondheim before taking the famous Northern Railway route to Bodo to see the northern lights.
 Unfortunately it was overcast and I didn’t see the northern lights but I still managed to have a great adventure.
-Checkout my post on the Northern Railway journey and the video too!
-Northern Railway Video.
+Checkout my post on the Northern Railway journey.

 Sleep in a hotel reception

 Whilst cycling across Europe in 2014 I was so exhausted and I smelt a bit like I’d been to a Glastonbury festival I decided to check out some hotels.
 I explained my adventure to the friendly reception staff that I was on a budget and really just wanted a shower and freshen up.
 The staff were amazing they let me shower, shave and change for free followed by an invite to get a few hours sleep in the corner of the reception.
 This got me thinking, I had seen lots of people dozed off in hotel receptions on my previous travels and when I’m working.
 So why not have a nap in a hotel reception area.
 I have successfully done this on a few occasions, when I want to visit a destination for a photo walk.
 I buy a cheap flight ticket to my destination and then wander into a few hotels to check them out before having a nap in a quiet corner.

 This is so easy to do especially in the tourist hotspots in Europe.
 I flew to Palma, Majorca to have a weekend away on the cheap.
 Once I had explored the capital Palma, I jumped on the bus to the nearest resort and wandered into a few hotels.
 Once I found one I liked I bought a drink and made myself comfy on a sunbed next to the pool.